 Biomass has been used as fuel for tens of thousands of years.
 Development of biomass applications has made great strides in recent decades.
-There are now a variety of methods for converting biomass into heat and electricity, from pellets for household heating to agricultural waste used to produce electricity in commercial power plants.
+There are now a variety of methods for converting biomass into heat and electricity, from pellets for household heating to waste used to produce electricity in commercial power plants.

-Climate and environment: By using biomass in power production instead of fossil fuels, CO2 emissions are significantly reduced.
-Carbon dioxide is emitted into the atmosphere when biomass is burned, but when biomass grows it binds carbon dioxide through photosynthesis.
+Climate and environment: Carbon dioxide is emitted into the atmosphere when biomass is burned, but when biomass grows it binds carbon dioxide through photosynthesis.
 Properly managed biomass is therefore carbon neutral over time.
+By using biomass in power production instead of fossil fuels, CO2 emissions are significantly reduced.

-Competitiveness: Using biomass to produce electricity is currently more expensive than using energy sources such as coal, gas or nuclear power.
+Competitiveness: Using biomass to produce energy is currently more expensive than using energy sources such as coal, gas or nuclear power.
 The global biomass supply chain is developing and, over time, technological and logistical improvements will bring down prices.
 An increased CO2 price will also improve the economic competitiveness of biomass.